 Grief is a force of energy that cannot be controlled or predicted… Grief does not obey your plans, or your wishes.
 Grief will do whatever it wants to you, whenever it wants to.
 In that regard, Grief has a lot in common with Love. -Elizabeth Gilbert Courage is defined two ways.
 The first […]

-Gentle Yoga: A Nurturing Practice for Our Trauma Outside of Session Time
+Gentle Yoga: A Practice for Trauma Outside of Session Time

 We now know that our bodies both contain and store emotional pain as well as our traumatic memories.
-People often don’t appreciate that symptoms of PTSD can be experienced, oddly enough, as both intrusive as well as avoidant.
-Intrusive symptoms can be experienced as flashbacks, nightmares, as well as physical pain and anxiety including panic […]
+People often don’t appreciate that symptoms of complex PTSD can be experienced, oddly enough, as both intrusive as well as avoidant.
+Intrusive symptoms can be experienced as emotional flashbacks, nightmares, as well as physical pain and anxiety […]